 Petrol station locations

-When planning a drive around Ireland, keep in mind that petrol stations are not as plentiful as they are in the U.S. Most highways have stations spread out along them, but the motorways tend not to.
+When planning a drive around Ireland, keep in mind that petrol / gas stations in Ireland are not as plentiful as they are in the U.S. Most highways have stations spread out along them, but the motorways tend not to.
 In rural areas, it can be much harder to find stations, especially outside of the main villages or towns.
 A good rule of thumb is to always fill up when your gauge drops below 1/4 tank.

 In suburban metropolitan areas, petrol stations look virtually identical to those in the U.S. In cities, though, they sometimes consist of nothing more than a pump or two in front of a residential building.